 At Mer Bleue, in south-eastern Ottawa, you can cross-country ski on these trails:

-- Trails 50, 51 and 52 — 12.8 kilometres of ski trails that wind their way through a forest on a sandy ridge.
+- Trails 50 and 51: 12.8 kilometres of groomed ski trails that wind their way through a forest on a sandy ridge

-- Dewberry Trail — This 1-kilometre ski loop is located on the Dolman Ridge.
+- Dewberry Trail: This one-kilometre ski loop is located on the Dolman Ridge.

 At Green’s Creek, to the east of Ottawa, you can ski on trails 61, 62 and 63, which offer 4.1 kilometres of groomed ski trails.
-These trails wind through Green's Creek Valley, cutting through clay and post-glacial deposits from the ancient Champlain Sea.
+These trails wind through Green’s Creek Valley, cutting through land with clay and postglacial deposits from the ancient Champlain Sea.
 Natural lookouts offer striking views of the valley.